racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/scheduling.md

 ##Creating a Scheduled Action
-Similar to all other actions of a PyApp, sheduled actions too are tasklets.
+Similar to all other actions of a PyApp, scheduled actions too are tasklets.
 A scheduled action however has a specific `match` function, which defines the execution interval of the action.
 The tasklet is located in `<pyapp name>/impl/schedule/config/<config app>/`.
 See the [PyApps Directory Structure](/sampleapp/#/doc/sampleapp) for more information about the location of the files.

 ##PyLabs Scheduling